 Starting with the actual handle the display cover is sticky backed and once the old one is removed and after peeling off the protected backing, the new one just sticks in place.
 To get the old display cover off, a point of a sharp knife into the corner to catch a piece of the old panel gradually peel off.
 If necessary a bit of a scrub with white spirits to clean the surface of the handle to allow the new display to stick in place without coming away prematurely.

-BROKEN MAIN WIRE – MAIN WIRING LOOM
+HOW TO REPAIR BROKEN MAIN WIRE – FIX A GOLF TROLLEY MAIN WIRE

 The golf trolley’s main wire is the wiring backbone of the trolley.
 It connects the handle display circuit controls to the controller box.
 The main battery current runs into the control box and is reduced in voltage and current to enable it to go through to the handle circuit board (PCB).
 These very small wires are usually around 6 in number.
 The colour sequence is shown opposite in the photo and with the white connector metal spring plates up and the location grooves down on the white PCB connector the colours from left to right are as follows; NEW WIRE COLOURS are ORANGE, YELLOW, GREEN, BLACK, WHITE, RED.
 The handle PCB then delivers the golfers controlled instructions back down the wiring to the control box telling the control box tor relay the correct amount or 12volt current to the motor for the set and desired golfers speed required.